-<< Click to Display Table of Contents >>
+<< Click to Display Table of Contents >> Navigation: Selections > Creating A Selection |

 The Select button on the DonorQuest toolbar opens the Creating A Selection window, which looks like this:

 There are different types of filters you can use in creating a selection.
 The Range Filter is the one you will probably use most often, since it is the broadest type of filter, allowing you to select donor information based on range values for any DonorQuest field -- including any custom fields you create.
 The various types of filters are shown in tabs across the Creating A Selection window.
 We will explore each of these in separate topics.
-For now we will explain the general options of the Creating A Selection window.
+For now we will cover the more general options of the Creating A Selection window.

 The Selection Name

 The first thing you will enter when creating a new selection is a Selection Name.
-The name of the selection should be meaningful since it will server as a label for the selection which other users may rely on to know what the selection is about.
+The name of the selection should be meaningful since it will serve as a label for the selection which other users may rely on to know what the selection is about.
 What you type here does not affect how records are selected, it is simply a description which stays with the selection, and which also prints in the title lines of any reports you use with the selection.
 Other users can see selections you create, as you can see theirs.
 The point is to share and not duplicate effort, and having a meaningful name for each selection helps with this.

 The Selection Source